-T-Server sends EventAgentNotReady with workmode = 3 (AgentAfterCallWork), reporting the newly extended amount of ACW using the extension WrapUpTime.
-If the agent was in the emulated legal-guard state, T-Server places the agent back into emulated ACW state.
+T-Server sends an EventAgentNotReady event with workmode = 3(AgentAfterCallWork), reporting the newly extended amount of ACW using the Extensions attribute, WrapUpTime.
+If the agent was in the emulated legalguard state, T-Server places the agent back into emulated ACW state.